dilipkumar2k6/url-shortening/README.md

     - Even after this, if we have a conflict, we have to keep generating a key until we get a unique one.
 - What if parts of the URL are URL-encoded? e.g., `http://www.educative.io/distributed.php?id=design`, and `http://www.educative.io/distributed.php%3Fid%3Ddesign` are identical except for the URL encoding.
     - Apply default url decode on url before we use it to generate key
-### we have to keep generating a key until we get a unique one
+### We have to keep generating a key until we get a unique one
+- Add random salt with `url` and regenerate new key
+- If key still exists, repeat process
 ## Generating keys offline
 ### Approach
 - We can have a standalone Key Generation Service (KGS) that generates random eight-letter strings beforehand and stores them in a database (let’s call it key-DB)